emersonsm/w40/README.md

 ext install emersonsm.w40-theme
 ```

-or you can visit [w40 Visual Studio Marketplace page](https://marketplace.visualstudio.com/items?itemName=emersonsm.w40-theme) to rating as well!
+or you can visit [PinkCode Theme Visual Studio Marketplace page](https://marketplace.visualstudio.com/items?itemName=emersonsm.w40-theme) to rating as well!

 ## Bugs
-I know that w40 theme have some color adjustments to be made.
+I know that PinkCode Theme have some color adjustments to be made.
 So, you can use ISSUES to report or help me to fix it making a PR :)

 ## Main Colors
 Preferably use this color list if you want to change something, but I can accept some suggestions!